tempesta-tech/webshield/WIKI.md

 The model defines the algorithm detectors use to identify aggressive users who are likely to be blocked.

-The **Aggressive Rise** model operates by comparing user access logs over different time periods—for example, using a step of one hour—to detect sharp increases in traffic from clients that were previously quiet.
-Each detector has a configuration variable `*[DETECTOR_NAME]_DIFFERENCE_MULTIPLIER*`, which determines how many times the traffic must increase compared to the previous iteration to be considered aggressive.
+The **Aggressive Rise** model works by comparing user access logs over different time periods—for example, in one-hour steps—to detect new groups of users generating the highest traffic.
+Each detector has a configuration variable `*[DETECTOR_NAME]_INTERSECTION_PERCENT*`, which specifies the overlap (in percent) between new and old groups.

+If the intersection percent is greater than the configured value, we assume the groups represent the same users and the situation is normal.
+If the intersection percent is lower than the configured value, we assume this indicates unusual traffic and block the entire new group of users.

 Additionally, the `BLOCKING_WINDOW_DURATION_SEC` parameter defines the time interval over which users are fetched.

+---

+#### Example

 Assume the current time is `2025-01-01 02:00:00`, and we have:

 * `BLOCKING_WINDOW_DURATION_SEC = 3600` (1 hour)
-* `DETECTOR_JA5T_RPS_DIFFERENCE_MULTIPLIER = 10`
+* `DETECTOR_JA5T_RPS_INTERSECTION_PERCENT = 10`

-In this case, the `JA5T_DETECTOR` should fetch top active users that exceed the detector's threshold from the following two time intervals:
+In this case, the `JA5T_DETECTOR` should fetch the top active users that exceed the detector’s threshold from the following two intervals:

-* **GroupA**: \[2025-01-01 00:00:00 – 2025-01-01 01:00:00)
+* **Group A**: [2025-01-01 00:00:00 – 2025-01-01 01:00:00)
-* **GroupB**: \[2025-01-01 01:00:00 – 2025-01-01 02:00:00)
+* **Group B**: [2025-01-01 01:00:00 – 2025-01-01 02:00:00)

-The detector then compares users in both groups and identifies those whose RPS (requests per second) increased more than **10 times** in GroupB compared to GroupA.
-If such users are found — they are blocked.
+The detector then calculates how many users from GroupB also exist in GroupA.
+If the percentage of overlapping users is less than 10%, the detector blocks all users from GroupB.

+---

 Currently, **Aggressive Rise** is the only model, and all detectors use it.